hasura/graphql-engine/docs/graphql/manual/deployment/postgres-requirements.rst

   tables/views.
 This might not be required when you're working with an existing database.

-Here's a sample SQL block that you can run on your database to create the right credentials:
+Here's a sample SQL block that you can run on your database (as a **superuser**) to create the right credentials for a sample Hasura user:

 .. code-block:: sql